nateKlaux/Naviga.Docs/Solicitor Concierge/Configure_Subscription_Purchases.md

 ## Campaign-code Subscription Purchase

 A campaign-code Subscription Purchase minimizes the amount of data you need to enter.
-Instead of entering repeated data, a single campaign code sent to the circulation database will automatically understand the rate code, term, and length of a subscription.
+Instead of entering circulation specific data (rate code, term, length, etc.), a single campaign code is sufficient.

 ### Goal